 Christianity says that something does indeed lie behind the physical realm.
 But it’s not an abstract concept, like, for instance, mathematics or the laws of physics.
 Neither is it just a force, like the force of gravity, or nuclear forces, or anything like that.
-Christianity says that what lies behind the physical realm is a Being.
+Christianity says that what lies behind the physical realm is a living being.
 It is a living entity that has real existence, and it has personality, which means it has distinctive qualities that give it character.
-Christians call this living entity with personality “God.”
+Christians call this living entity with personality, “God.”

 Christianity says that behind everything in the physical realm lies a real being called God.
 God is not a concept, an abstract, a set of natural laws, a force, or anything like that.
 God is a real, living being with a certain personality.